top of page

 Announcements:

--Thank you to the Burns’ for hosting coffee hour today.
+-Thank you, Nellie, for hosting coffee hour today!

 Prayers for:

-Departed: Mitred Archpriest Daniel, Stephen, Richard, Michael Living: Archpriest Vladimir, Michele, Alex, Nina, Jeannine, Erik, William, June, Dilara, Kaylee, Vera, Galina, Sandy, Stephanie and Forrest, Robert, Marie, Fernando, Michael, Bernard, Gerald, David, Robert, Steven; Metropolitan Onuphry and the faithful of the Ukrainian Orthodox Church; the suffering people and innocent victims of the Ukrainian/Russian war and those being persecuted; and the suffering victims of the war in Israel and Palestine.
+Departed: Archpriest Paul, Raymonde, Joseph Living: Jason, Archpriest Vladimir, Marie, Michele, Nina, Jeannine, Alexei, Erik, William, June, Kaylee, Vera, Galina, Sandy, Stephanie and Forrest, Fernando, Michael, Bernard, Gerald, David, Robert; Metropolitan Onuphry and the faithful of the Ukrainian Orthodox Church; the suffering people and innocent victims of the Ukrainian/Russian war and those being persecuted; and the suffering victims of the war in Israel and Palestine.

 Next Week’s Readings: